Spectrum Research, Inc.

 Firms with employees both in and out of California can designate non-California employees as "Full Time - Hourly" or "Part Time - Hourly" employees, and their payroll calculations will be performed normally.

-Click to find out more about using Spectrum TimeClock as your employee time clock.
+Click to find out more about Spectrum TimeClock.